quex-tech/developer-docs/consumer/getting_started.md

 ## Estimate fee

-In our case, the tool has already shown the fee values.
+In our case, the tool has already shown the fee values (constituent in native currency and another constituent in gas).
 However, if we needed to access them from other project, we could use `getRequestFee(uint256 flowId)` method of the Quex Core which returns this tuple.
 The value which must be attached to the transaction is `nativeFee + gasPrice*gas`.
 Suppose, the call returned `30000000000000` Wei as `nativeFee` and `810000` as gas.
 Suppose also that gas price is 0.1 GWei That means, the request creating transaction